Atomic Energy of Canada Limited

 • There are several factors that are taken into account when evaluating bids.
 These include costs, qualifications, experience, capability, and approaches to deliver the scope of work of the contract based on AECL’s priorities and expectations.

-• In setting the details and weighing of the evaluation criteria, AECL will look for expertise and other factors, including but not limited to best value to Canada.
+• In setting the details and weighing of the evaluation criteria, AECL looked for expertise and other factors, including but not limited to best value to Canada.

 What is happening to the Whiteshell Site?

-• Decommissioning activities at the Whiteshell Laboratories site are ongoing, with plans to close the site by 2027.
+• Decommissioning activities at the Whiteshell Laboratories site are ongoing.

 • As part of the current Government-owned, Contractor-operated contract, the decommissioning and closure of the Whiteshell Laboratories is being executed by CNL under a target-cost agreement.
 This is a type of contract whereby the contractor agrees to perform the work based on a specific cost submitted in its bid (the target cost).
 If that price is achieved, the contractor stands to make a certain amount of fee; cost increases or decreases are shared by both the contractor and the client (in this case AECL).

-• This change, if it implemented, is not expected to have an impact on the activities or the workforce at the site.
-What would change are some of the contract management processes and procedures, including how CNL and the contractor’s performance is reported upon and managed by AECL.
+• The change relate to some of the contract management processes and procedures, including how CNL and the contractor’s performance is reported upon and managed by AECL.

-• In other words, AECL views this as an administrative change, and not a change in the objectives, direction, priorities and activities currently underway at the Whiteshell Laboratories.
+• We view this as an administrative change, and not a change in the objectives, direction, priorities and activities currently underway at the Whiteshell Laboratories.

 Does AECL still intend on bringing radioactive waste from other locations in Canada to the Chalk River Site?